Issues in higher education in the United States: K–12 education

 In a 1998 Brookings Institution paper "Unequal Opportunity: Race and Education," Linda Darling-Hammond stated that "educational outcomes for minority children are much more a function of their unequal access to key educational resources, including skilled teachers and quality curriculum, than they are a function of race."
 In 2016, the American Psychological Society added that racial bias by teachers and administrators is also a factor in student outcomes.
-This affects how teachers teach and administrator's discipline students.
+This affects how teachers teach and administrators discipline students.
+Sociologists have studied disciplining practices in U.S. schools and disparities between racial groups as part of the school-to-prison pipeline.

 More than half of U.S. students go to "racially concentrated" schools.
-Twenty percent of US students are enrolled in districts that are poor and nonwhite, but only 5 percent live in poor white districts.
-To make matters worse, the number of school districts in the United States has been increasing, reflecting a growing race and social class divide.
+Twenty percent of U.S. students are enrolled in districts that are poor and nonwhite, but only 5 percent live in poor white districts.
+The number of school districts in the United States has been increasing, reflecting a growing race and social class divide.

 About a half a million high schools students are not prepared for college when they enroll and require remedial education.